ystk/debian-jinja2/docs/templates.rst

 .. class:: joiner(sep=', ')

     A tiny helper that can be use to "join" multiple sections.
-A joiner is passed a string and will return that string every time it's calld, except the first time in which situation it returns an empty string.
+A joiner is passed a string and will return that string every time it's called, except the first time in which situation it returns an empty string.
 You can use this to join things::